 Appointment.
 Appointments of all regular and advisory members shall be made by the Mayor with the advice and consent of the Borough Council.
 In the event that the Mayor fails to make a nomination at least 15 days prior to the date of the second regular public meeting of the Council after a position becomes vacant or the Borough Council fails to confirm a nomination, then the appointment shall be made by the Borough Council by the vote of a majority of the members present at the meeting, provided that at least three affirmative votes shall be required, with the Mayor to have no vote thereon except in case of a tie.

 Terms.
-Regular members and the advisory member shall serve for terms of three years with no member serving more than three consecutive terms.
-The term of any public official, including Planning Board and Board of Education Commissioners, shall not extend beyond the current term of public office.
+Regular and the advisory member shall serve for terms of three years.
+The term of any public official, including Planning Board and Board of Education commissioners, shall not extend beyond the current term of public office.

 Vacancy.
 In the event of a vacancy, the Commission will recommend a successor who may be appointed by the Mayor with the advice and consent of the Council to fill the unexpired term.
 Vacancies shall be filled with persons within the same class as the vacancy.